mtonhuang/mtonhuang/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in Shenzhen
 - 🌱 I’m currently learning TypeScript，React，php
-- 👯 I’m looking to collaborate on wxapp.
-For example, [navbar for wxapp](https://github.com/mtonhuang/navbar-for-wxapp)
 - 📫 How to reach me: huangmiantong@126.com
 - ⚡ Fun fact: I am a 24-year-old male shooter, currently living in Shenzhen, programmer/multi-professional/basketball/investment fanatic.
 Although I am just a rookie, I am still studying hard and the technology is still good